 Read this case from the Advertising Standards Authority where they upheld a complaint against a driving school offering a guaranteed pass.
 The catch was you had to pass within 60 hours which must be taken within 6 months.
 The ASA upheld that does not guarantee a pass even if customers agree to those terms.

 Yes, intensive courses are a great way of learning to drive.

 There are plans to introduce a minimum learning time for driving lessons.
-It is suggested that all learners have on a minimum of 120 hours of driving lessons.
-They would be spread over one year before they can take a driving test.
+The suggestion is that all learners have a minimum of 120 hours of driving lessons spread over one year before they can take a driving test.

-These plans have been around for over 6 years and would mean the end of intensive courses but there’s no sign of it happening any time soon.
+These plans have been around for around 10 years and would mean the end of intensive courses but there’s no sign of it happening any time soon.

 Book your intensive driving course in Birmingham